Skip to content

 Line shopping and middling for incremental edge

-Line shopping is simply having multiple sportsbook accounts and always taking the best available price.
-Middling occurs when lines move: you bet Team A +3.5 early in the week, the line moves, and you bet Team B -2.5.
-If the game ends with a 3-point difference, you win both bets.
+Line shopping is having accounts at multiple sportsbooks and always taking the best available price.
+Consistently betting at -105 instead of -110 adds roughly 2.5 percentage points to your long-term ROI — comparable to an entire value-betting edge on its own.
+Middling goes further: you bet Team A +3.5 early in the week, the line moves to -3.5, and you bet Team B -2.5.
+If the game lands on exactly 3, you win both bets.
+OddsJam's odds comparison and OddsShopper make line shopping systematic.

 How Each System Performs: Risk, Effort, and Realistic Returns

-+EV Betting Medium (High Variance) Medium 3-5% over volume
++EV Betting Medium variance Medium 3–6% ROI over volume 500+ bets

-Promo Conversion None Low 70-80% of free bet value
+Promo Conversion None (risk-free) Low 70–80% of free-bet value Per token

-Value Betting High Low (with tools) 4-8% over volume
+Value Betting High variance Low (with tools) 4–8% ROI over volume 500+ bets

-Line Shopping Low Low 10-15% increase in total yield
+Line Shopping Low Low +10–15% yield improvement Ongoing

 The Tools That Power Each System